-2.3.3.2 2360 to 2395 MHz.
 The Mobile Service (including aeronautical telemetry) is a primary service in this band.

-2.3.4 Allocation of the Lower C-band (4400-4940 MHz).
-Telemetry is an operation which is currently allowed under the mobile service allocation.
+2.3.4 Allocation of the Lower C-Band (4400-4940 MHz)

+Telemetry is an operation that is currently allowed under the mobile service allocation.

-2.3.5 Allocation of the Middle C-band (5091-5150 MHz).
+2.3.5 Allocation of the Middle C-Band (5091-5150 MHz)

 The process of incorporating aeronautical telemetry operations into the NTIA Table of Frequency Allocations for this band has been initiated but not yet completed.